susam/gitpr/README.md

     git pull upstream master
     git push origin master

-The `git merge` command above simply fast-forwards the main development branch from an earlier commit to the last commit in the upstream's main development branch.
+The `git pull` command above simply fast-forwards the main development branch from an earlier commit to the last commit in the upstream's main development branch.